apache/cloudstack-documentation/source/adminguide/virtual_machines/virtual_appliances.rst

 End-user license agreements
 ---------------------------

-If the template contains one or more end-user license agreements, the user must accept them prior to deploy their virtual appliance.
+If the Template contains one or more end-user license agreements, the user must accept them prior to deploy their virtual appliance.
 If the license agreements are not accepted, then it is not possible to deploy a virtual appliance.

 |vapps-eulas.png|